ansible/community-docs/steering_committee_membership_guidelines.rst

 A Committee member will be removed from the Committee if they:

 #.
 Do not participate in asynchronous discussions and voting on the `Community Topics <https://github.com/ansible-community/community-topics/issues>`_ for more than 3 months in a row.
 #.
 Participate unreasonably irregularly (for example, once a month for several months).
-Unreasonability is defined by other Committee members considering circumstances in each particular case.
+Unreasonably is defined by other Committee members considering circumstances in each particular case.
 #.
 Violate the `Ansible Community Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_.

 .. _Absence or irregular participation removal process: